 Are Tanaka Chainsaws Any Good?

 As with any tool you can really only relate to your own personal experiences with it.
 The first thing I notice when I see people leaving negative reviews is half the time they barely did anything to even try and fix it.
-Which is why in my Tanaka chainsaw reviews you can get the whole breakdown, including the negatives associated with each model of chainsaw.
+This is why in my Tanaka chainsaw reviews you can get the whole breakdown, including the negatives associated with each model of chainsaw.

 Are Tanaka Chainsaw Any Good?

-From my personal experiences using several Tanaka models over the last year or so, I can confidently say they are a top notch and affordable chainsaw.
+From my personal experiences using several Tanaka models over the last year or so, I can confidently say they are a top-notch and affordable chainsaw.
 I find them very impressive little chainsaws that have a surprising amount of power, from some smaller engines.
 They have been some of the surest starting gas chainsaws I have ever used, which is why one of there cheaper top handled saws is a favorite among Arborists.

 Not everything is perfect on them that is for sure, I have noticed on several chainsaws that they do have tension issues.
 This is really only a small complaint in the grand scheme of things, but something that I do feel I have to mention.